teamreadydbs/Change4Change-dbsp/README.md

     - Download Cloud Config
     - Create raw directory in apps res folder
     - Add awsconfiguration.json to app
-    - nable NoQLDatabase(DynamoDB) at Mobile Hub
+    - Enable NoQLDatabase(DynamoDB) at Mobile Hub
     - Create relevant tables needed with relevant datatypes
     - Add AWS Mobile SDK
     - Allow internet & access network state in AndroidManifest
     - Add AWS dependencies to app/gradle.
     - Under Identity and Access Management(IAM), add your mobile hub to allow DynamoDB full access for permission policies.
+    - Any changes to the tables in the database will require integration and adding the cloud config and Andrioid models back to the app.
     - More details on Mobile Hub set up Guide [Link](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/mobile-hub-getting-started.html#mobile-hub-add-aws-mobile-sdk-connect-to-your-backend)

   - AWS Dynamo DB